Malvin Kamara: Cardiff City, Port Vale and Huddersfield Town

 In July 2006, after finding out he would not be offered a new contract at the club, Kamara moved on to Cardiff City.
-He made sixteen appearances for Championship side Cardiff, though made just four starts, scoring once against Wolverhampton Wanderers.
+He made 16 appearances for Championship side Cardiff, though made just four starts, scoring once against Wolverhampton Wanderers.

-In January 2007, he transferred to Martin Foyle's Port Vale for a nominal fee, and made fourteen league starts before the season's end.
+In January 2007, he transferred to Martin Foyle's Port Vale for a nominal fee, and made 14 league starts before the season's end.
 His stay at Vale Park proved to be a short one.

-In June 2007 he signed with Huddersfield Town.
-Regular first team football followed in the 2007–08 season as he played fifty games over all competitions for the Yorkshire based club.
-He scored five goals, including two against Accrington Stanley in the FA Cup First Round tie at the Crown Ground.
-These goals proved vital in what was a 3–2 win, helping the club to eventually reach the Fifth Round, where they were beaten 3–1 by Chelsea at Stamford Bridge.
+In June 2007, he signed with Huddersfield Town.
+Regular first-team football followed in the 2007–08 season as he played fifty games over all competitions for the Yorkshire based club.
+He scored five goals, including two against Accrington Stanley in the FA Cup first round tie at the Crown Ground.
+These goals proved vital in what was a 3–2 win, helping the club to eventually reach the fifth round, where they were beaten 3–1 by Chelsea at Stamford Bridge.
 He joined League Two side Grimsby Town on loan in September 2008, making his debut for the club in a 1–0 defeat by Barnet at Blundell Park on 28 September.
 He returned to the Galpharm Stadium on 25 October, after playing just two matches at Grimsby.
-He was released by Huddersfield in May 2009, his three appearances for the club during the 2008–09 season a stark contrast to his virtual ever-presence the season previous.
+Huddersfield released him in May 2009, his three appearances for the club during the 2008–09 season a stark contrast to his virtual ever-presence the season previous.